desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 Unless defined in this section, the terminology in this document is as defined in {{!RFC7344}}.

 Child zone:
-: A DNS zone whose delegation is in the Parent zone
+: DNS zone whose delegation is in the Parent zone.

 Child (DNS operator):
 : DNS operator responsible for a Child zone.

-DNS (Zone) Operator:
+DNS operator:
-: The entity holding the primary copy of the zone before it is signed.
+: The entity holding the zone's primary copy before it is signed.
 Typically a DNS hosting provider in the domain owner's name, it controls the authoritative contents and delegations in the zone, and is thus operationally responsible for maintaining the "purposeful" records in the zone file (such as IP address, MX, or CDS/CDNSKEY records).
 The parties involved in other functions for the zone, like signing and serving, are not relevant for this definition.

 Parent zone:
-: A DNS zone that holds a delegation for a Child zone
+: DNS zone that holds a delegation for a Child zone.

 Parent (DNS operator):
 : The DNS operator responsible for a Parent zone, and thus involved with the maintenance of the delegation's DNSSEC parameters (in particular, the acceptance of these parameters and the publication of corresponding DS records).